angrycarrots/open-class-scheduler/README.md

 # 🧘‍♀️ Yoga Class Scheduling System

 A comprehensive React-based yoga class scheduling system with authentication, payment processing, and admin functionality.
 Built with modern web technologies and a focus on user experience.
+Great solution for small studios or individual.
+A inexpensive alternative to GymCatch, Aquity and Taramala.

 ## ✨ Features